skip to main content

 • Whether the offense posed a threat to the health or safety of themselves or others.

-• Whether the student has an Individualized Education Plan (IEP), 504 Plan, or Behavioral Intervention Plan.
+• Whether the student has an Individualized Education Program (IEP), 504 Plan, or Behavioral Intervention Plan (BIP) and if it was implemented as intended.

 • The logical relationship between the offense and the response.